wbhamilton/wbhamilton.github.io/about.md

 ---
 ## ME

 Hello.
 My name is Brad, and this is 1twentyeight.com.
-Spouse = Julie.
-Offspring = 2.
 Originally from Texas.
-From 2006 to 2011 we lived in the United Kingdom (Cardiff, Wales) where I was the Director of a charity (non-profit), CommunityOne.
+From 2006 to 2011 I lived in the United Kingdom (Cardiff, Wales) where I was the Director of a charity (non-profit), CommunityOne.
 This site was birthed during my time there.
-In August 2011 we moved to Portland, Oregon.
-After a brief stint at OCHIN, five years at [Puppet](http://puppet.com), one and a half years as Director of Customer Success at [BlueVolt](http://bluevolt.com), and two years as the Director of Customer Journey Solutions at [New Relic](https://newrelic.com), I am currently the Senior Director for Onboarding & Digital Experience at [Auth0](https://auth0.com)<sup>1</sup>.
+In August 2011 I moved to Portland, Oregon.
+After a brief stint at OCHIN, five years at [Puppet](http://puppet.com), one and a half years as Director of Customer Success at [BlueVolt](http://bluevolt.com), and two years as the Director of Customer Journey Solutions at [New Relic](https://newrelic.com), I am currently the Senior Director for Digital Experience at [Okta](https://okta.com)<sup>1</sup> (formerly Auth0).

 I use 1twentyeight as a place to write about things that strike my fancy.